 1. Force Restart iPad

-A force restart to restart your iPad manually by pressing a combination of buttons.
+A force restart is to restart your iPad manually by pressing a combination of buttons.
 If some apps are running in the background, they will be shut down completely, and the iPad system will restart afresh.
 All your apps, contacts, and other important information remain.
 Nothing is removed.

 Here are the steps: